dcodeIO/PSON/README.md

 Behind the love
 ---------------
 The idea behind PSON is to keep a common dictionary containing keys to integer mappings on both ends.
-This is similar to how ZIP archives work.
+This is similar to how ZIP archives work and trades some memory for a smaller packet size.
 The dictionary allows us to shorten any keywords to be represented by a single byte (in an optimal case).
 As a result the exact string representing a keyword needs to be submitted only once, making each subsequent message considerably smaller - in theory.
 Additionally, ProtoBuf's varint encoding is great for submitting numeric values - in practice - and the `initialDictionary` parameter even allows to start off with arbitrary string values (for keys _and_ values).
+Therefore, an ideal use case for PSON is to use it as a drop-in replacement for an existing mostly static JSON protocol.

 Comparison
 ----------